 - Investors requested 20.3 billion of this instrument, which is issued for the first time in Spain

-- Real profitability stands at 1,835% and 73% has been allocated to non-resident investors, especially from European countries
+- The real return stands at 1,835% and 73% has been allocated to non-resident investors, especially from European countries

-As explained in the 2014 Treasury Financing Strategy, the Public Treasury intends, in the medium term, to position itself as a regular issuer of this type of financial assets.
-The objective is to diversify its investment base, extend the average life of the outstanding State debt and reduce financing costs in the medium and long term.
+As explained in the 2014 Treasury Financing Strategy, the Public Treasury intends, in the medium term, to position itself as a regular issuer of this type of financial asset.
+The objective is to diversify its investment base, lengthen the average life of the outstanding State debt and reduce financing costs in the medium and long term.

-The final demand, coming from more than 270 investment accounts, has reached 20.3 billion euros, the largest order book in a syndicated operation indexed to European inflation.
+Final demand, from more than 270 investment accounts, has reached 20.3 billion euros, the largest order book in a syndicated operation indexed to European inflation.
 The volume issued has been 5,000 million euros.
 The Treasury has been able to allocate the issue among quality investors.
-The placement has been very diversified both by type of investor and by geographical areas.
+The placement has been highly diversified both by type of investor and by geographical area.

 The participation of non-resident investors has reached 73% of the syndication.
-Of the foreign countries France has had the largest participation with 21%, followed by the United Kingdom and Ireland with 15%, the Nordic countries with 8% and Italy with 6%.
+Of the foreign countries, France has had the highest participation with 21%, followed by the United Kingdom and Ireland with 15%, the Nordic countries with 8% and Italy with 6%.

-Based on the type of investor, the largest share has corresponded to fund managers with 41% of the total, followed by banks with 21%, insurers and pension funds that have participated with 16% and central banks, with 8 % of the total.
+According to the type of investor, the largest participation has corresponded to fund managers with 41% of the total, followed by banks with 21%, insurers and pension funds that have participated with 16% and central banks, with 8 % of the total.

 Banco Santander, Barclays Bank, BNP Paribas, Caixabank, Deutsche Bank and Société Générale have acted as directors of this issue.
-The rest of the group of Creators of Bond Market and Obligations of the State has acted as co-leaders.
+The rest of the group of State Bond and Bond Market Makers has acted as co-leaders.